EighteenZi/rocksdb_wiki/PlainTable-Format.md

 #### Index Look-up

-Based on the index format, look-up procedure is straight-forward.
-To look up a key, first calculate prefix of the key using Options.prefix_extractor.
-Find the bucket for it.
-If the bucket has no record on it (Flag=0 and offset is the offset of data end in file), it can declared not found.
+To look up a key, first calculate prefix of the key using Options.prefix_extractor, and find the bucket for the prefix.
+If the bucket has no record on it (Flag=0 and offset is the offset of data end in file), the key is not found.
 Otherwise,

-If Flag=0, go and check the key pointed by the offset of the bucket.
-Keep comparing the next key of rows starting from this point.
-If a key matches the prefix of the look-up key and is equal or larger, return it.
-Otherwise, keep searching the next key as long as the prefix matches.
+If Flag=0, it means there is only one prefix for the bucket and there are not many keys for the prefix, so the offset field points to the file offset of the prefix.
+We just need to do linear search from there.

-If Flag=1, go to the area it points to in the buffer, doing a binary search.
-If an exact key match is identified, return it.
-Otherwise, identify Mth record where key is between keys pointed by Mth record and (M+1)th record.
-Both of Mth and (M+1)th can contain the prefix of the look-up key.
-Identify which one (if both matches, us M) and start linear search in file from there like Flag=0 case.
+If Flag=1, a binary search is needed for this bucket.
+The binary search indexes can be retrieved from the offset field.
+After the binary search, identify the index that is equal or larger than the look-up key.
+Say Mth.
+Both of (M-1)th (if exists) and Mth can contain the prefix of the look-up key.
+Determine which one we should start the linear search with, by comparing their prefixes.
 [TODO: rephrase the above]

 #### Building the Index

 When Building indexes, scan the file.
-For each key, calculate prefix, record (hash value of the prefix, offset) for the (16n+1)th [TODO: explain the trade off when picking 16, which is the maximum number of linear scans]  row of each prefix (n=0,1,2...).
-Also count number of prefixes.
+For each key, calculate its prefix, remember (hash value of the prefix, offset) information for the (16n+1)th row of each prefix (n=0,1,2...), starting from the first one.
+16 the maximum number of rows need to check in the linear search following the binary search.
 Based on the number of prefixes, determine an optimal bucket size.
-Allocate exact buckets and buffer needed and fill in the indexes according to the bucket size.
+Allocate exact buckets and binary search buffer needed and fill in the indexes according to the bucket size.

 #### Bloom Filter
 A bloom filter on prefixes can be configured for queries.
 User can config how many bits are allocated for every prefix.
 When doing the query (Seek() or Get()), bloom filter is checked and filter out non-existing prefixes before looking up the indexes.